 Question: I got a good feeling from when I landed a good speech from the one class I took [in college].
 But that had more to do with landing a [good] grade.
 I was a wreck before I had [to give my speech].
 Kinda not worth it.

-[/et_pb_accordion_item][et_pb_accordion_item title=”How do I cut the ums and ahs when I’m speaking?”]
-Force yourself to be silent.
-It takes practice, but it’s worth it. [/et_pb_accordion_item][et_pb_accordion_item title=”When you lose your train of thought, how do you get it back?”]
-Try repeating what you said before you lost your train-of-thought.
+Answer: Try repeating what you said before you lost your train-of-thought.
 This technique has worked for me.
 Also, there’s a section during a Toastmasters meeting called Table Topics that forces you to come up with an off-the-cuff answer to a surprise question.
-I’ve found this experience to be very helpful when I’ve gotten off track in the real world. [/et_pb_accordion_item][et_pb_accordion_item title=”What’s the best way to launch a speaking career?”]
+I’ve found this experience to be very helpful when I’ve gotten off track in the real world.

 Question: What’s the best way to launch a speaking career?
 I’ve done many presentations to professional groups, expert panels and a few conventions but I’ve never been paid.

 Answer: I’m gonna recommend looking up Patricia Fripp.
-Also look at Darren LaCroix’s site Get Paid to Speak.
+Also look at Darren LaCroix’s site Stage Time University.
 He’s the 2001 Toastmasters World Champion of Public Speaking, so I follow everything he says.

 Question: Would teaching a dance class be a form of public speaking?